How can I help you?

 Example:

-The below located script and style file contains all Syncfusion JavaScript (ES5) UI control resources in a single file.
+The following script and style file contains all Syncfusion® JavaScript (ES5) UI control resources in a single file:

-The Custom Resource Generator (CRG) is an online web tool, which can be used to generate the custom script and styles for a set of specific controls.
-This web tool is useful to combine the required control scripts and styles in a single file.
+Use the Custom Resource Generator (CRG) online web tool to generate custom scripts and styles for specific controls.
+This tool is useful for combining required control scripts and styles in a single file.

 Step 3: Create a folder ~/quickstart/resources and copy/paste the global scripts and styles from the above installed location to ~/quickstart/resources/package corresponding package location.

-Step 4: Create a HTML page (index.html) in ~/quickstart/index.html location and add the Essentials JS 2 script and style references.
+Step 4: Create a HTML page (index.html) in ~/quickstart/index.html location and add the Essential® JS 2 script and style references.

 <!DOCTYPE html>